na0495/Pystring/README.md

-# Convert pdf to text
+# Pystring Convert pdf to text

 This python project is to help you convert your PDFs files into text files.